mksipe/mksipe/posts/passsettings.md

 #### Using a Safer UMASK

-Chaning the usmask chooses the default file permissions which is 077
+Changing the umask chooses the default file permissions, which is 077

-This should be changed to retain privacy and security.
+The UMASK should be changed to retain privacy and security.

-`UMASK 027` - `UMASK 022` is also preferred
+`UMASK 027` - `UMASK 022` is also preferred.

-this should also be changed in the /etc/rc.d/rc file as well
+The UMASK should also be changed in the /etc/rc.d/rc file as well

 ### Setting Password Complexity with PAM

-You can also specify specific requirements with PAM in order to only allow passwords that have specific characters in them.
+You can also specify specific requirements with PAM to only allow passwords that have particular characters in them.

-You need to have the `libpam-cracklib` package installed in order for this section to work.
+You need to have the `libpam-cracklib` package installed for this section to work.

 #### Common Password File

-The common password file sets the specific requirements in order to allow specific passwords to be used.
+The common password file sets the specific requirements to allow specific passwords to be used.

 `/etc/pam.d/common-password`